SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 ```

 ## Example 5: Search by content
-This example queries all the content by the specified words across all containers of a specific contaienr type.
+This example queries all the content by the specified words across all containers of a specific container type.
 The response includes all driveItems that match the criteria.

 ### Request